 Spray suppression devices are not practical on certain vehicles due to their design and purpose.
 Exemptions from this requirement are also included in the above regulation.
 Where fitted the requirements and specifications for the spray suppression devices or systems are checked at the vehicle’s annual roadworthiness test.

 Commercial axles must be capable of achieving a brake efficiency of at least 50% of the design axle weight (DAW).
 High speed commercial axles are generally designed to a speed rating of 100 km/h.

 Non-commercial or agricultural axles are generally designed to achieving a brake efficiency of 25% of DAW and a speed rating of less than 40 km/h.
-For information on agricultural axles see our booklet on Revised Standards for Agricultural Vehicles.
+For information on agricultural axles see our Download and read our Revised Standards for Agricultural Vehicles

 It is the maximum weight that may be imposed on the trailer king pin as specified by the trailer manufacturer.
 The maximum fifth wheel weight borne by the drawing vehicle depends on the design weights, number of axles of the towing vehicle and the distance measured from kingpin to centre of rearmost axle of the trailer.